adithyasolai/apex-pies-v2/README.md

 ### Triggering new deploy of backend via ECS
 - After pushing the Docker Image to ECR with steps above, run this: `aws --region us-east-1 ecs update-service --cluster apex-dev --service apex --force-new-deployment`

+### Other Dev Workflow Tips
+- Make a copy of src/api-endpoints.json and rename it 'api-endpoints-dev.json' (which is already gitignore'd so that it won't show up in commits).
+Change the endpoints to localhost in the `-dev.json` version of the file to avoid pushing localhost endpoints to the prod frontend server.